certara/Simcyp-R-Scripts/Forest plot/README.md

 # Forest plot example
 The workspaces used to run this example script verifies Simcyp<sup>TM</sup> V23 Atazanavir compound file.
-Where the summary statistics of the predicted AUC and Cmax ratio are calculated for each DDI study using SimcypTM  R Package and presented as a forest plot.
+Where the summary statistics of the predicted AUC and Cmax ratio are calculated for each DDI study using Simcyp<sup>TM</sup> R Package and presented as a forest plot.

 ## This script shows
 * How to run the Simcyp<sup>TM</sup> Simulator from R i.e. Setting up a Simcyp<sup>TM</sup> R script